Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 byte[] fileBytes = File.ReadAllBytes(filePath);

 var bytesSource = BinaryData.FromBytes(fileBytes);
-var options = new AnalyzeDocumentOptions(bytesSource);
+var options = new AnalyzeDocumentOptions("prebuilt-invoice", bytesSource);

-Operation<AnalyzeResult> operation = await client.AnalyzeDocumentAsync(WaitUntil.Completed, "prebuilt-invoice", options);
+Operation<AnalyzeResult> operation = await client.AnalyzeDocumentAsync(WaitUntil.Completed, options);
 AnalyzeResult result = operation.Value;

 // To see the list of all the supported fields returned by service and its corresponding types for the